What is a Value Reporting Form?

 Business enterprises need to maintain an insurance policy to protect the covered perils, and the value reporting form comes in handy.
 For example, the value reporting form plays an important role in determining the residential and certain commercial insurance levels because of the fluctuating nature of their inventories.

-A majority of small businesses do not use the form, given the amount of premium that would be saved and the additional work required.
+A majority of small businesses do not use the form, given the small amount of premium that would be saved and the additional work required.
 Commercial companies that provide inaccurate and late reports are subject to severe consequences.

-The value reporting form is mainly used by commercial companies that promptly report their values with reasonable accuracy.
+The value reporting form is mainly used by commercial companies that can promptly report their values with reasonable accuracy.
 Periodic reporting of inventory values enables commercial companies to carry full coverage at all times while avoiding over-insurance during low inventory periods.

 Conditions for the Value Reporting Form